 About me

-I’m a fourth-year PhD student at the Paul G. Allen School of Computer Science & Engineering, University of Washington, where I’m fortunate to be advised by William Noble and Sewoong Oh.
-My research interests are in Machine Learning and Computational Biology.
-My current research builds deep learning methods to model biological sequences, chiefly in mass spectrometry-based proteomics.
+I’ve completed my PhD at the Paul G. Allen School of Computer Science & Engineering, University of Washington, where I was fortunate to be advised by William Noble and Sewoong Oh.
+My PhD research built deep learning methods to model biological sequences, chiefly in mass spectrometry-based proteomics.

-Previously, I was a research intern at Calico Life Sciences, Novo Nordisk and Stanford BMIR.
+Previously, I was a research intern at Amazon, Alphabet (Calico Life Sciences), Novo Nordisk and Stanford BMIR.
 I received a B.Sc. in Electrical Engineering from Koc University, where I worked with Murat Tekalp.

 Pursuing my passion for biotech entrepreneurship and community building, I’ve founded the Pacific Northwest chapter of Nucleate, a global trainee-led nonprofit supporting emerging entrepreneurs in biotech and helping them spin out of academic labs. (featured in GeekWire)